Skip to Main Content

  What does the public reception of a source indicate?

-* For information on metrics and altmetrics see our LibGuide Research Impact & visibility: traditional and altmetrics
+* For information about metrics and altmetrics see the LibGuide Research Impact & visibility: traditional and altmetrics

 Purpose